Bengal Film Journalists' Association – Best Female Playback Award

 BFJA award for Best Female Playback Singer was first awarded in 1965.
 Sandhya Mukherjee won that for Sandhyadeeper Shikha.
 Aarti Mukherjee is the most awarded artists with 4 wins.
-Arundhati Holme Chowdhury and Pratima Mukherjee has 3 wins each.
-Other singers to win this award two times are - Sandhya Mukherjee, Lata Mangeshkar, Indrani Sen and Shreya Ghoshal.
-Lata Mangeshkar, Asha Bhosle, K S Chithra, Alka Yagnik, Jayita Pandey and Kavita Krishnamurthy are only non-bengali singers to win this award.
-Sabina Yasmin from Bangladesh is the one and only non-Indian singer to achieve this feat.
+Arundhati Holme Chowdhury and Pratima Mukherjee have 3 wins each.
+Singers who have won this award two times are: Sandhya Mukherjee, Lata Mangeshkar, Indrani Sen and Shreya Ghoshal.
+Lata Mangeshkar, Asha Bhosle, K S Chithra, Alka Yagnik, Jayita Pandey and Kavita Krishnamurthy are the only non-Bengali singers to win this award.
+Sabina Yasmin from Bangladesh is the only non-Indian singer to win it.

 Here is a list of the award winners and the films for which they won.